bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 -   <span id="2858">&lt;summary&gt;</span>
 -   <span id="d970">&lt;time&gt;</span>

-These tags are important because they let you identify the content that’s most relevant to users.
+These tags are important because they let you identify the content that's most relevant to users.
 In short: making it easy for search engines makes it easier for users to find you.

 ### 2. Meta SEO tags